AdobeDocs/experience-manager-64.en/help/sites-developing/ht-vlttool.md

 1. Synchronize with the repository.
 1. Test whether the synchronization worked.

-### Installing the vlt tool {#installing-the-vlt-tool}
+### Installing the VLT Tool {#installing-the-vlt-tool}

 To use the VLT tool, you first need to install it.
-It is not installed by default as it is an additional toolIn addition, you need to set your system's environment variable.
+It is not installed by default as it is an additional tool.
+In addition, you need to set your system's environment variable.

 1. Download the FileVault archive file from the [Apache Jackrabbit web site.](https://jackrabbit.apache.org/jcr/downloads.html#vlt)
+    >[!NOTE]
+    >
+    >The source of the VLT tool is [available on GitHub.](https://github.com/apache/jackrabbit-filevault)
 1. Extract the archive.
 1. Add `<archive-dir>/vault-cli-<version>/bin` to your environment `PATH` so that the command files `vlt` or `vlt.bat` are accessed as appropriate.
+For example:

-   For example, `<aem-installation-dir>/crx-quickstart/opt/helpers/vault-cli-3.1.16/bin>`
+    `<aem-installation-dir>/crx-quickstart/opt/helpers/vault-cli-3.1.16/bin>`

 1. Open a command line shell and execute `vlt --help`.
 Make sure the output is similar to the following help screen: